parichayj1/Assignment_3/readme.txt

 	For the third player and fourth player , Left and Right Arrow keys will allow them to move their paddles left and right respectively.

 Instructions for a new player :
+	When the PingPong.java is run , game window opens with following options:
 	1. Number of players : JButton with options 'Two' ,'Three' and 'Four' allows the player to choose the number of players he wants to play with.